 1. Vietnam is always in the bucket list of almost every traveler when they think about Asia.
 It doesn’t take much research to see why

 Visitors are walking along the Golden Bridge in Danang.
 Nestled in the forested hills of central Vietnam, two giant hands emerge from the trees, holding up a golden bridge.

-2. United Nations World Tourism Organization reported there were 15.6 millions of tourists visited this country in 2018, rose 20%, making it the fourth fastest growing travel destination in the world
+2. United Nations World Tourism Organization reported there were 15.6 million of tourists visited this country in 2018, which rose 20%, making it the fourth fastest-growing travel destination in the world

 A breathtaking view from the windy Hai Van Pass.
 There is a train road passing along the 2,000-mile-long coastline of Vietnam through this pass.